node-class-may-2023/ComIT_Node/deploy.md

   * Replace test with `public`.
 * You have now created the database, and have an URL (with username and password) that can be used to access it.
 This will look something like: `mongodb+srv://your_user_name:your_password@cluster0-mbdj7.mongodb.net/public?retryWrites=true`
   * **DO NOT COMMIT THE VALUE TO GIT**.
 Since this contains a secret (the user and password in the connection string), it is best practice to leverage enviroment variables.

-## Setting up the MongoDB database

-* For our course and development, we will leverage [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) free cloud-hosted sandbox database.
-This database tier is not considered suitable for production websites because it has no redundancy, but it is great for development and prototyping.
-* You will first need to [create an account](https://www.mongodb.com/cloud/atlas/register) with MongoDB Atlas (this is free, and just requires that you enter basic contact details and acknowledge their terms of service)
-* After logging in, you'll be taken to the [home](https://cloud.mongodb.com/v2) screen:

 ## Resources
 * [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction)